Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Ingredient Notes

 • Make sure your butter is truly softened to room temperature—not melted or cold.
-Properly softened butter creates the light, fluffy texture needed to hold the cookie cup shape without spreading too much.
+Properly softened butter creams smoothly with the sugars and helps the dough bake evenly without excess spreading.

 Don’t overmix the dough after adding dry ingredients.
 Stop mixing as soon as the flour is fully incorporated.
 Overmixing can lead to tough, dense cookie cups that don’t bake up tender.